This documentation relates to the National Service systems listed below:

 Stoney system architecture

-Hence, if you want to mix MPI and OpenMP then, the first thing you have to do is to change this MPI process to core attachment, as this would be inherited by all the OpenMP threads spawned by a given MPI process.
+On Stoney, by default MVAPICH2 will attach sequentially each process to a single core, which means that on each node the MPI process of lowest rank will be attached to core number 0.
+Then the process with the next rank up will be attached to core number 1, and so on until there are no MPI processes left.
+Hence, if you want to mix MPI and OpenMP, the first thing you have to do is to change this MPI process to core attachment, as this would be inherited by all the OpenMP threads spawned by a given MPI process.
 Then, all those threads would run on this single core, leading to extremely poor performance.
 This process to core attachment is managed through an environment variable, listing sequentially on which cores each MPI process should be attached.
 The default behaviour corresponds to:

 The core lists corresponding to each MPI processes are separated by colons.
-On Stokes, 4 typical MPI / OpenMP attachment policies may be explored, sorted by decreasing likelihood of efficiency:
+On stoney, 3 typical attachment policies may be explored, also sorted by decreasing likelihood of efficiency:

 The Intel Math Kernel Library (MKL) is a very useful package.
 It provides optimised and documented versions of a large number of common mathematical routines.
 It supports both C and Fortran interfaces for most of these.
 It features the following routines: